 Other proportions that might be useful are:

-After carefully measuring and cutting out the opening of the viewfinder, move it around slowly on the surface of your snap shot until the image that interests you appears in the opening.
+After carefully measuring and cutting out the window opening, move it slowly around on the surface of your snapshot until the image that interests you appears in the opening.
 Once you have decided on the composition, tape the viewfinder in position on your photograph to hold it in place.

-A viewfinder is also beneficial for training your eye to distinguish a good composition, because this instrument will give the artist an idea of how an arrangement might potentially work as a viable composition.
-In time your “mind’s eye” will be able to ignore undesired extraneous elements present in the photo and will be able to visualize what a composition will be like without any help from one.
+A viewfinder is also beneficial for training your eye to distinguish a good composition.
+This instrument will give the artist an idea of how an arrangement might work as a viable composition.
+Over time, your “mind’s eye” will become adept at ignoring extraneous elements, allowing you to visualize compositions without any assistance.

-Lastly, both types of artist viewfinders can be used in either portrait (vertical) or landscape (horizontal) position.
-This allows the artist to use the it as a drawing aid to determine which orientation works best for your painting.
-By holding the viewfinder in portrait mode, the top and bottom of the view will be emphasized; by holding it landscape, the width of the composition will be emphasized.
+Lastly, both artist viewfinders can be used in either portrait (vertical) or landscape (horizontal) positions.
+This allows the artist to use it as a drawing aid to determine which orientation works best for their painting.
+By holding the viewfinder in a vertical position, the top and bottom of the view will be emphasized.
+If you hold it horizontally, the composition’s width will be emphasized.
 This helps you focus on particular parts of the scene, enabling you to decide what will make the best composition, both in terms of emphasis and orientation.